-Anyone on a low income who rents their home from a housing association or rents privately (if this is the case the allowance is called Local Housing Allowance).
+Some people on a low income who rent their home from a housing association or rent privately (if this is the case the allowance is called Local Housing Allowance).
 For a full list of what is taken into consideration and who can claim visit: Anglia Revenues Partnership – Who can get Housing Benefit?
+Others will have to claim housing costs as part of their Universal Credit claim.

 If your house is considered too large for you, any Housing benefit you receive may be reduced.

-If you are in rented social housing such as a housing association property, you can find out more by visiting: Anglia Revenues partnership - How is Housing Benefit calculated?
+If you are in rented social housing such as a housing association property, you can find out more by visiting: Anglia Revenues partnership - Eligible rent

 If you are in private rented accommodation, you can find out more by visiting: Anglia Revenues Partnership, local housing allowance